 As the name suggests pop up tents simply ‘pop up’.
 You might also see these types of tents described as instant or quick pitch tents.
 They are ideal for people who have never pitched a tent before.
 The poles are already assembled and fitted into the tent fabric and once the sprung frame is unleashed they just pop up by themselves.
 Pop up tents are especially popular for festivals and as kids play tents as they are so easy to pitch.
 Pop up tents are not suitable for windy conditions due to their flexibility.

-Folding up a pop up tent can be a bit trickier, if you’re not sure how to do this – our article how to fold up a pop up tent might help.
+Folding a pop up tent can be tricky, if you’re not sure how to do this check out our how to fold up a pop up tent guide.

 A dome tent has flexible poles which cross over the middle of the tent with the ends fixed to webbing straps or tape at the base, forming its domed shape.
 In windy conditions, they are much sturdier and more reliable than a pop up tent but generally the bigger the tent the less stable they are.

-You may see a tent described as single or double skinned (the term walled might also be used).
-A single skin tent is made of a single layer that is waterproof.
+Single Skin tents are made from a single layer which is waterproof.
 They are often made from breathable fabrics to aid ventilation.

 |Provides better insulation||Often heavier|

 |Offers more protection from rain/condensation||Can be more expensive|

 |If the outer tent is damaged, the inner tent still offers protection|